 Impact of Fireworks

 These concerns align with broader issues that highlight the severe risks of illegal fireworks.
-Public safety is a major issue, as illegal fireworks have already caused numerous injuries, deaths and property damage, with a growing number of affected families.
+Public safety is a major issue, as illegal fireworks have already caused numerous injuries, deaths and property damage, affecting a growing number of families.

-Fireworks can also have an environmental impact.
-The loud sound when fireworks explode causes noise pollution, which disrupts wildlife by causing them to lose hearing and affects the ecosystem by reducing biodiversity.
-Fireworks mostly contain plastic casings and non-biodegradable materials, which will cause long-term pollution to the environment; the chemical elements produced by fireworks may pollute the drinking water which will affect us eventually.
+Beyond safety, fireworks also have an environmental impact.
+Their loud explosions cause noise pollution, which disrupt wildlife and affect the ecosystem by reducing biodiversity.
+Fireworks mostly contain plastic casings and non-biodegradable materials, which will cause long-term pollution to the environment; the chemical elements produced by fireworks may pollute the drinking water, which will affect us eventually.

-However, these issues are preventable and solvable if we increase funding for law endorsement agencies to combat smuggling and distribution and strengthen fireworks laws such as increasing fines and raising penalties.
+However, these issues are preventable if we increase funding for law enforcement agencies to combat smuggling and distribution while strengthening fireworks laws through higher fines and stricter penalties.

 Stronger Laws?

-Additionally, Hawaii’s rate of successful prosecutions for fireworks is rare.
-A Civil Beat analysis shows 94% of citations are dropped.
-Fifteen successful cases generated only $1,000 in fines.
-Current laws require expert witnesses or forensic evidence to establish that pyrotechnics were used, while the definition in statutes only applies to unexploded fireworks, making it hard to prosecute after they’ve been set off.
+Additionally, Hawaii’s rate of successful prosecutions for fireworks violations is low.
+A Civil Beat analysis shows 94% of citations were dropped, and the 15 successful cases generated only $1,000 in fines.
+Current laws require expert witnesses or forensic evidence to establish that pyrotechnics were used, making it difficult to prosecute offenders after fireworks have been set off.

-In this case, many believe the government should fully ban fireworks and enforce harsher penalties to deter people from breaking the law.
+Many believe the government should fully ban fireworks and enforce harsher penalties to deter violations.
 While stronger enforcement is crucial, it should not be the only solution.
 Authorities can also take proactive measures, such as arresting individuals before they set off illegal fireworks or intercepting shipments before they reach Hawaii.
 This can be achieved by increasing staff for the Illegal Fireworks Task Force and providing them with better technology and funding.

-On the other hand, many feel that fireworks should not be banned, especially for immigrant communities that have celebrated with them for generations.
+On the other hand, others feel that fireworks should not be banned, especially for immigrant communities that have celebrated with them for generations.
 They worry that such restrictions could threaten their cultural identity.
 While these concerns are valid, it is important to recognize that not every tradition should be preserved at the expense of safety.
 In fact, the root cause of illegal fireworks is high demand, which often drives people to bypass the law.
 As economist John Maynard Keynes’ theory suggests, demand creates its own supply–when there’s a strong demand for fireworks, people will find ways to obtain them, whether legally or illegally.
 If we want to stop the use of illegal fireworks and save lives, we must first change people’s mindsets.
+We can do this through initiatives that build awareness of the dangers of illegal fireworks use.

 Kaahanui suggested that instead of an outright ban, safer alternatives should be considered.